pantheon-systems/solr-power/README.md

 Please feel free to file issues there.
 Pull requests are also welcome!

-For documentation, please check project's wiki:
+For further documentation, such as available filters, please check project's wiki:

 [https://github.com/pantheon-systems/solr-power/wiki](https://github.com/pantheon-systems/solr-power/wiki)